gerardjoreilly/gerardjoreilly/README.md

 <!-- Profile View Count and GitStats -->

 ### Hi, I am Gerard

 - 🔭 I’m currently an Associate Professor of Seismic Risk and Structural Engineering at <a href="https://www.iusspavia.it/it">IUSS Pavia</a>
 - 📫 How to reach me: gerard.oreilly@iusspavia.it
 - Check out our my personal website <a href="https://gerardjoreilly.github.io/">HERE</a>
-- If you are interested in some of the apps and servives check our company website <a href="https://www.djura.it">Djura Risk, Engineering & Data</a> and <a href="https://github.com/djura-risk-data-engineering">GitHub</a>
+- If you are interested in some of the apps and services, check our company website <a href="https://www.djura.it">Djura Risk, Engineering & Data</a> and <a href="https://github.com/djura-risk-data-engineering">GitHub</a>

 <p>